-In federal fiscal year 2016, 102 percent (\$145 million) of the available funds have been committed to local projects.
-This represents a 10 percent increase in commitments compared to FFY 2015.
-Since FFY 2013, the percent of local program funds committed to projects has increased from 58 percent to 102 percent.
-The local program was able to commit more than what was available by using a small portion of anticipated FFY 2017 funds.
-MoDOT has met its goal of committing 100 percent of local program funds to projects for FFY 2016.
+So far in federal fiscal year 2016, 36 percent (\$49 million) of the \$134 million in available funds has been committed to local projects.
+This represents an \$11 million decrease in commitments compared to the same period in FFY 2015.
+Since FFY 2013, the percent of local program funds committed to projects has increased from 58 percent to 92 percent.
+MoDOT has set a goal of committing 100 percent of local program funds to projects for FFY 2016.